ralphjsmit/filament/packages/schemas/docs/02-forms/02-text-input.md

     ->suffix('.com')
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `prefix()` and `suffix()` methods also accept a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `prefix()` and `suffix()` methods also accept a function to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/text-input/affix" alt="Text input with affixes" version="4.x" />